Today I’m sharing a community helpers activity featuring the pocket chart.

 Since we were doing the police officer sentences first, I asked him to find a picture that shows something a police officer would need.

-Now it was time to read all the sentences.
-He began reading this way (pointing to the top line): “I see a …” This is because many of our printable activities start with those words, and he’s familiar with that pattern.
+Now it was time to “read” all the sentences.
+He began “reading” this way (pointing to the top line): “I see a …”

 Enjoy your freebie!